-Doug McGregor (joined and became Chair effective August 9, 2023)

-Aldéa Landry

-Laurie MacKeigan

-The Compensation and HR Committee assists the Board in carrying out its responsibilities with respect to executive compensation and human resources.
+Doug McGregor (Chair) > Aldéa Landry > Laurie MacKeigan The Compensation and HR Committee assists the Board in carrying out its responsibilities with respect to executive compensation and human resources.
 The Committee evaluates the performance of Killam's President and CEO, Executive Vice President, and CFO, and recommends to the Board executive compensation packages.
-The Compensation and HR Committee annually reviews corporate goals and objectives related to compensation and the results of applicable performance appraisals and ensures that the design of the compensation program and payouts are aligned with risk management principles and practices and address employee retention and succession planning.
+The Compensation and HR Committee annually reviews corporate goals and objectives related to compensation and the results of applicable performance appraisals.
+It also ensures that the design of the compensation program and payouts are aligned with risk management principles and practices and address employee retention and succession planning.
+During 2024, the Committee reviewed its mandate and is satisfied that it carried out its duties and responsibilities.
+The Compensation and HR Committee Mandate is set forth in Appendix D hereto and is also available on Killam's website.
+The Compensation and HR Committee meets at least once each quarter and reports to the Board on its activities.
+The matters reviewed are based on its mandate and annual work plan.
+At each meeting, the Compensation and HR Committee holds an in-camera session without Management present.
+The Compensation and HR Committee held four meetings in 2024.